jiffyclub/snakeviz/docs/docs/index.md

 [cProfile][] module and an alternative to using the standard library [pstats module][pstats].
 It was originally inspired by [RunSnakeRun][].
-SnakeViz works on Python 2.7 and Python 3.
+SnakeViz works on Python 3.7+.
-SnakeViz itself is still likely to work on Python 2.6, but official support has been dropped now that [Tornado][] no longer supports Python 2.6.
+SnakeViz v2.1.2 and older are still likely to work on Python 2.7, but official support has been dropped now Python 2 is EOL.

 ## Installation